 Persistence and noise are the best methods on how to deter a peacock that wants to live in your garden.

 Serious, Non-lethal Peacock Control

-Ok, so you’ve had enough and don’t just want deterrence but you want to get rid of peacocks for good.
-If you don’t want to do traps, bb guns or wrist rockets to remove the critters, try some modern warfare.
+Ok, so you’ve had enough and don’t just want deterrence, but you want to get rid of peacocks for good.
+If you don’t want to do traps, BB guns, or wrist rockets to remove the critters, try some modern warfare.

 - There is a sprinkler system that has a motion sensor and will spray the birds when it detects them.
 It is activated by their movements and simply attaches to a garden hose.

 - You can also use red pepper flakes around the fruits and vegetables in the garden.
 Not very sporting, but the animals peck and scratch at soil and will find the flakes a little too hot for their taste.
-It will prevent the peacocks eating plants, at the very least.
+It will prevent peacocks eating plants, at the very least.

 - Staking a garden bed is useful to prevent their entry.
 Simply insert poles that will prevent them from landing in the soil.
 They won’t attempt entry for fear of getting staked.